-- 3.1 Mineral Planning Authorities are required to prepare a Local Aggregate Assessment (LAA) which assesses the demand and supply of aggregates in its area on an annual basis.
-The West Sussex LAA sets out the past to current demand for, and supply for, aggregates in West Sussex from a number of sources including: - Soft sand and sharp sand and gravel extracted at quarries in West Sussex; - Recycled and secondary aggregate production; - Imported aggregate (e.g., crushed rock and sand and gravel) by rail and sea. - 3.2 The main headline figures taken from the LAA are presented in Table 1 and a list of sites (soft sand; sharp sand and gravel, wharves, and railheads) is provided in Appendix B.
+3.1.
+Mineral Planning Authorities are required to prepare a Local Aggregate Assessment (LAA) which assesses the demand and supply of aggregates in its area on an annual basis.
+The West Sussex LAA sets out the past to current demand for, and supply for, aggregates in West Sussex from a number of sources including:

+- Soft sand and sharp sand and gravel extracted at quarries in West Sussex; - Recycled and secondary aggregate production; - Imported aggregate (e.g. crushed rock and sand and gravel) by rail and sea. - 3.2.
+The main headline figures taken from the LAA are presented in Table 1 and a list of sites (soft sand; sharp sand and gravel, wharves and railheads) is provided in 'Appendix B: Mineral Sites in West Sussex'.

-For more information, please refer to West Sussex Joint Minerals Local Plan: Assessment of Need for Aggregates: Local Aggregate Assessment 2019 (May 2020), available on the County Council's Local Aggregate Assessment web page.
+For more information, please refer to West Sussex Joint Minerals Local Plan: Assessment of Needs for Aggregates: Local Aggregate Assessment webpage, which can be found on the Council's website: www.westsussex.gov.uk/mwdf.